Gwali-1/nested-docu/README.md

 ### findNestedDocuByPath
 *Same way you can locate nested document and update them by path , we use the path to locate nested documents and return the document.
 This method also takes in the path among other argument to work*

-## Features

-- Create a collections/models in database easily
-- Add a  nested document to another document easily(first level nesting)
-- Add nested documents to another document regardless of its position(deep level nesting)
-- Find and retrieve  a nested document no matter how deeply it is nested

 ## Dependency